root-project/root/README/ReleaseNotes/v612/index.md

     Z axis, there was a mismatch between the markers' colors and the color palette displayed.
 It is now fixed.
 It was reported [here](https://sft.its.cern.ch/jira/browse/ROOT-8200).
+  - It is now possible to set the titles of a TMultiGraph drawn as 3D lines.

 ## 3D Graphics Libraries